alopez/alopez.github.com/email.md

 Are you a (former) PhD / MSc / UG thesis student or employee in need of a reference?
 : I would love to help!
 Please email <alopez@inf.ed.ac.uk>, and provide as much detail as you can about the position and your application.
-Advance notice is appreciated.
+I'd appreciate as much advance notice as you can give me.

 Are you a (former) taught student in need of a reference?
 : Unless I know you well, the best I'm likely to be able to provide is a brief synopsis